Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 — zechariah 4:6

-This dispatch followed an east, south, west order, which follows the pattern of the sun's course in a day's rising in the east and set in the west.
-All of this illustrates for us fixing our eyes on the "Son" Jesus, the author and finisher of our faith.
+The dispatch protocol followed an east, south, and west order, which follows the pattern of the sun's course in a day's rising in the east and its setting in the west.
+This arrangement illustrates fixing our eyes on the "Son" Jesus, the author and finisher of our faith.

-This wordplay between "sun" and "Son" actually occurs in the book of Malachi.
+This wordplay between "sun" and "Son" actually occurs in the book of Malachi, where the "Sun of Righteousness" is none other than the Messiah, Son of God.

 But to you who fear My name